george-chelariu/Compiler/README.txt

 2. type the following commands

    make
-   driver <source file> <destination file>
+   driver <source file> <token file name> <PLAM assembly code file name> <machine code file name>

-   The program will scan through the source file and put all the tokens it finds in the destination file.
-Any erroneous tokens in get output to terminal as a scan error.
-   The parser will then parse the tokens deposited by the scanner to ensure it follows the PL grammar.
-Parse errors will be output to the terminal alongside scan errors.
+   cd Interpreter
+   make
+   driver <machine code file name>

+   Upon first using the driver command, the compiler scans and parses through the source file to generate
+   1. The list of tokens it takes in
+   2. The assembly code for PLAM
+   3. The machine code that the interpreter runs

+   From there, going into interpreter and using driver a second time is what allows for proper code execution of the translated program.

-   There is already a sample source file called test.txt and a destination file called output.txt The way we have tested our program is by typing the following
+   The way we have tested our program is by typing the following

-   driver test.txt output.txt
+   driver test.txt output.txt PLAM.txt Interpreter/out.txt

-test.txt is the main test file it has comments and is referanced in the Tech document.
+   cd Interpreter
+   driver out.txt

+test.txt, test1.txt, test2.txt linearSearchPL.txt, and nested.txt are all test files where test1.txt tests everything.

 The code is free of compile-time and run-time errors.

-This part of the project took about 24 hours to complete, cumulatively among both people.
+This part of the project took about 11 hours to complete, cumulatively among both people.